ZeningLin/PEneo/README.md

 <h1>PEneo</h1>

 This is an official re-implementation of PEneo introduced in the paper *PEneo: Unifying Line Extraction, Line Grouping, and Entity Linking for End-to-end Document Pair Extraction*.
+The RFUND annotations proposed in this paper can be found at [SCUT-DLVCLab/RFUND](https://github.com/SCUT-DLVCLab/RFUND).

-> Codes in this repository have undergone modifications from our original implementation to enhance its usability and comprehensibility.
+> Codes in this repository have undergone modifications from our original implementation to enhance its flexibility and usability.
 As a result, the model performance may vary slightly from the original implementation.

 <h2>Table of Contents</h2>